Mehakpreet15/Mechatronics_PaperCraftMechanism/README.md

 The Arduino code has been prepared and merged, combining both suction and inverse kinematics functionalities.
 The merged code enables coordinated actions: picking up petals, applying glue, and assembling the flower efficiently.

+Final prototype image is attached to the files suction and inverse kinematics's videoa are attached along with their arduino  code Also, the combined suction and inverse kinmeatics code is attached.
+However, we are right now working on the inverse kinematics section more.